 Whilst we adapt to modern day and the trend for recycling, up-cycling and all the -yclings, rag rug making in the past was a thrifty way to re-purpose old cloth from mostly woollen clothes.

-Although the methods are well preserved, the actual history is a little vague in places.
-This is partly due to the fact that, in Britian, the craft was a sign of poverty.
+Although the methods are well preserved, the actual history of rag rugs is a little vague in places.
+This is partly due to the fact that, in Britain, the craft was a sign of poverty.
 The materials used were things that would otherwise be thrown out and the rugs were necessary to keep cold flagstone floors and floorboards warm before today’s luxury of fitted carpets.
 Therefore, the rugs were not treated as artwork, as they may be today.
 This meant that, commonly, a new rug would be made every year, and the old one moved to the kitchen, the kitchen rug moved perhaps outside, and the last thrown out!
 Unfortunately, because of this, it’s difficult to find old rag rug relics.

 Not only was the practice of rag rugging practical but it was also social.
 Rag rugging inspired a strong community spirit with family, friends and neighbours meeting to make the rugs together.
 In this way they could share the candlelight and rush light, again a thrifty saving.